The first of the free Photoshop tutorials for beginners starts with the Brush Tool and follows with the Color Picker.

 On older Macs, the Alt key was called Option.

 The whole instruction will read Ctrl + Alt + D / Cmd + Alt + D.

 When Photoshop is first opened, the screen is covered with stuff and it can look very confusing.

 There is an Options bar across the top, Tools on the left and a mass of panels on the right.

 Many of these panels will not be used for some time; some of them may never be used.
 The first move is to clear them all out of the way and then add them one at a time as required.

 Go to Window and you will see a tick next to every panel that is open.
 Drop down to each of these items one at a time and release the cursor; the panel will be removed from the screen.

-When the screen is clear of them all, move on to the next section on the Brush Tool.
+When the screen is clear of them all, move on to the first of the tutorials covering the tools.

 The first of the Photoshop for beginners tutorials is on the Brush Tool